radiant-rstats/radiant.multivariate/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I fixed a labeling bug in the "mds" function.
+See NEWS.md for details.

+## Test environments

+* macOS (ARM) and R 4.4.1
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I require shiny version 1.8.1 or newer and have addressed a breaking change introduced in that version of shiny.
 See NEWS.md for details.

 ## Test environments